phantombuster/legacy-docs/nick.rst

 ::

-    nick.getHtmlOrNull    },
+    nick.getHtmlOrNull()

-This method is synchronous and returns *null* if it fails otherwise it returns a the page HTML (String).
+This method is synchronous and returns *null* if it fails otherwise it returns a the page HTML (string).

 More info: http://docs.casperjs.org/en/latest/modules/casper.html#gethtml